Education / 001

 FAQ

-What is the difference between AHA and BHA?
+What is the difference between AHA and BHA for skin exfoliation?

-What strength peel do I need for deep wrinkles?
+What strength acid peel do I need for deep wrinkles?

-Deep wrinkles usually need TCA or, in selected cases, phenol — a physician-supervised decision based on skin type, downtime tolerance, and overall facial aging pattern.
+Deep wrinkles usually need a physician-supervised peel such as TCA or, in carefully selected cases, phenol.
+The right choice depends on skin type, downtime tolerance, and overall facial aging pattern.

-What is the downtime for TCA vs phenol?
+What is the downtime for a TCA peel versus a phenol peel?

 Can I use chemical peels at home safely?